 Consider that we are not the narrator in a novel who sees everyone accurately.
 We are the leading character who does not know every viewpoint, and sometimes we are wrong.

-Don't you love how the main character in a novel misreads a situation and then must to resolve it?
+Don't you love how the main character in a novel misreads a situation and then must resolve it?

 Your memoir will benefit from you including your false and ignorant thoughts.
 Be vulnerable, no matter how scary.